Umayyad Caliphate: Abbasid Revolution and fall

-The victors desecrated the tombs of the Umayyads in Syria, sparing only that of Umar II, and most of the remaining members of the Umayyad family were tracked down and killed.
-When Abbasids declared amnesty for members of the Umayyad family, eighty gathered to receive pardons, and all were massacred.
-One grandson of Hisham, Abd al-Rahman I, survived, escaped across North Africa, and established an emirate in Moorish Iberia (Al-Andalus).
+The victors desecrated the tombs of the Umayyads in Syria, sparing only that of Umar II, and most of the Umayyad clan were tracked down and killed.
+When the Abbasids declared an amnesty for members of the Umayyad family, eighty gathered to receive pardons, and all were massacred.
+One grandson of Caliph Hisham, Abd al-Rahman I, survived, escaped across North Africa, and established the Emirate of Córdoba in al-Andalus.
 In a claim unrecognized outside of al-Andalus, he maintained that the Umayyad Caliphate, the true, authentic caliphate, more legitimate than the Abbasids, was continued through him in Córdoba.
 It was to survive for centuries.

 Some Umayyads also survived in Syria, and their descendants would once more attempt to restore their old regime during the Fourth Fitna.
 Two Umayyads, Abu al-Umaytir al-Sufyani and Maslama ibn Ya'qub, successively seized control of Damascus from 811 to 813, and declared themselves caliphs.
 However, their rebellions were suppressed.

 Previté-Orton argues that the reason for the decline of the Umayyads was the rapid expansion of Islam.
 During the Umayyad period, mass conversions brought Persians, Berbers, Copts, and Aramaic to Islam.
-These mawalis (clients) were often better educated and more civilised than their Arab overlords.
+These mawalis (clients) were often better educated and more sophisticated than their Arab overlords.
 The new converts, on the basis of equality of all Muslims, transformed the political landscape.
-Previté-Orton also argues that the feud between Syria and Iraq further weakened the empire.
+Previté-Orton also argues that the feud between the Arab tribes of Syria and Iraq further weakened the empire.

 Administration

 The early Umayyad caliphs created a stable administration for the empire, following the administrative practices and political institutions of the Byzantine Empire which had ruled the same region previously.
-These consisted of four main governmental branches: political affairs, military affairs, tax collection, and religious administration.
+The Umayyad administration consisted of four main governmental branches: political affairs, military affairs, tax collection, and religious administration.
 Each of these was further subdivided into more branches, offices, and departments.

 Provinces

-Geographically, the empire was divided into several provinces, the borders of which changed numerous times during the Umayyad reign.
+Geographically, the empire was divided into several provinces, the borders of which changed numerous times during Umayyad rule.
 Each province had a governor appointed by the caliph.
 The governor was in charge of the religious officials, army leaders, police, and civil administrators in his province.
 Local expenses were paid for by taxes coming from that province, with the remainder each year being sent to the central government in Damascus.
 As the central power of the Umayyad rulers waned in the later years of the dynasty, some governors neglected to send the extra tax revenue to Damascus and created great personal fortunes.

 Government workers

 As the empire grew, the number of qualified Arab workers was too small to keep up with the rapid expansion of the empire.
-Therefore, Muawiya allowed many of the local government workers in conquered provinces to keep their jobs under the new Umayyad government.
+Therefore, Mu'awiya I allowed many of the local government workers in conquered provinces to keep their jobs under the new Umayyad government.
 Thus, much of the local government's work was recorded in Greek, Coptic, and Persian.
-It was only during the reign of Abd al-Malik that government work began to be regularly recorded in Arabic.
+It was only during the reign of Caliph Abd al-Malik that government work began to be regularly recorded in Arabic.